 Infrastructure Planning & Charges

-The PIP considers assumptions and projections of the type, scale, location and timing of development, in the context of the corresponding demand that will be generated for each trunk infrastructure network.
-When development occurs which will increase demand, Council collects infrastructure charges from the development to contribute towards the provision of the trunk infrastructure.
-To access and learn more about Council's PIP and the Logan Adopted Infrastructure Charges Resolution (Council's policy about infrastructure charges/contributions), please refer to the sections below.
+The Infrastructure Plan considers assumptions and projections of the type, scale, location and timing of development, in the context of the corresponding demand that will be generated for each trunk infrastructure network.
+When development occurs which will increase demand, Council collects infrastructure charges from the developer to contribute towards the provision of the trunk infrastructure.
+To access and learn more about Council's Infrastructure Plan and the Logan Adopted Infrastructure Charges Resolution (Council's policy about infrastructure charges/contributions), please refer to the sections below.

 The following document and maps form part of the Priority Infrastructure Plan: